-7. Make time for the live shows
+7. Make Time for the Live Entertainment

 These are not local high school productions with shaky lighting and pitchy singers cruise liners invest a lot of time and money into securing cream of the crop acts and stage crews and what they have to offer will impress you.

-8. Read the newsletter
+8. Read the Daily Newsletter

-Every single night when your bed is made and room is cleaned, they leave a Cruise Compass, or something similar.
+Every single night when your bed is made and your room is cleaned, they leave a Cruise Compass, or something similar.
 This handy newsletter contains a complete schedule of events the next day as well as other very important information including where to eat, hours of different activities and stores and discount codes for the spa and more.

-9. Bring medicine
+9. Bring Your Medicine

 There may be an on-board doctor, but there is not an on-board pharmacy.
-Even if you don’t get sea sick, bring something along just in case.
+Even if you don’t get seasick, bring something along just in case.
 Also, it’s a good idea to bring some Panadol and other medications you might need for the kids, like a Ventolin puffer if your child gets asthma symptoms when they get the sniffles.

-10. Brush up on dress codes
+10. Brush up on Dress Codes

 Some cruises have special captain’s dinners and themed nights, where you are expected to meet a dress code to attend.
 Find out if there are any of these to avoid embarrassment.
 These are usually listed in the cruise liners travel documents.
-While some require multiple dress codes, others are super casual and allow jeans anywhere on board – even at dinner.
+While some require multiple dress codes, others are super casual and allow jeans anywhere onboard – even at dinner.

-11. Look under the bed
+11. Look Under the Bed

 When you first move into often found myself complaining that my dresses and skirts couldn’t hang nicely in the closet because our big suitcase took up so much space.
 Then one day, on perhaps our third or fourth cruise, my husband looked under the bed and found lots of empty space there.
 We didn’t have to shove all our bags into the closet.

-While it’s always best to request the bed configuration you want before your cruise, just because you enter your cruise cabin to find two beds when you’re traveling with your spouse, or one bed when you’re traveling with a friend, doesn’t mean you’re in trouble.
+While it’s always best to request the bed configuration you want before your cruise, just because you enter your cruise cabin to find two beds when you’re travelling with your spouse, or one bed when you’re travelling with a friend, doesn’t mean you’re in trouble.
 Beds on most ships can easily be pushed together or separated, so don’t panic, just ask your cabin steward to do it while you’re out of the cabin.

-13. To tip or not to tip?
+13. To Tip or Not to Tip?